Isabella-Mitchell/milestone-project-one/README.md

 - A simple and refined colour scheme has been used.
 The pale backgrounds of the website mimic the pale walls of the gallery space, so that the images take centre stage.

-- The footer colour is inkeeping with the palette yet distinguishes this section from the others on the page.
+- The footer colour is in keeping with the palette yet distinguishes this section from the others on the page.

 - I used the [Material Design Colour Tool](https://material.io/resources/color/#!/?view.left=0&view.right=0) to decide on colour choices.